Cesar525/canvas_game/WORKING TREE.md

 ///Currently doing wiht guns.

 control system for shotting.
 BUGS
-1) shotting need to have an interval when the button is pressed the button is not functional until
+1) shotting need to have an interval when the button is pressed the button is not functional until a couple seconds has passed to block bots
-2) monsters arent Dropping Power ups propertly.
+2) monsters arent Dropping Power ups propertly. - Fixed
+3) when power is not taken and it pass the Canvas screen it should push itself out of the array.